gosquared/gosquared-rails/README.md

 With the GoSquared Rails gem you can quickly install GoSquared's tracking code on your app.
 GoSquared uses a javascript code snippet to track pageviews and optionally load the GoSquared Live Chat widget.

-If you don't currently have a GoSquared tracking code on your site, you can quickly add the the code to all of your Rails’ views by running this:
+If you don't have a GoSquared account and you can sign up for one [here](https://www.gosquared.com/join/) and get your project token.
+Then you can quickly add the code to all of your Rails’ views by running this:

 ```ruby
 rails generate gosquared_rails:config 'your_project_token'